kubeflow/website/content/docs/gke/private-clusters.md

      * The name for the level can't have any hyphens

-1. Bind Access Level to a Service Perimeter:
+8. Bind Access Level to a Service Perimeter:

     ```
     gcloud beta access-context-manager perimeters update KubeflowZone \
      --add-access-levels=kubeflow \
      --policy=${POLICYID}
     ```
-1. Set up container registry for GKE private clusters (for more info see [instructions](https://cloud.google.com/vpc-service-controls/docs/set-up-gke)):
+9. Set up container registry for GKE private clusters (for more info see [instructions](https://cloud.google.com/vpc-service-controls/docs/set-up-gke)):

-    1. Create a managed private zone
+    i.
+Create a managed private zone

         ```
         export ZONE_NAME=kubeflow